Lionel Electric Trains Identification Guide Sub-Title

 spacer

 The correct voltage is absolutely necessary for the proper operation of the dispatch board.
-The only instruction sheet that was issued (No. 334-86 dated 9-57) calls for 10 to 14 volts.
+The only instruction sheet that was issued, No. 334-86 dated 9-57, calls for 10 to 14 volts.
 A voltage that exceeds this amount would cause a vibration and could dislocate the drive belt.
+We recommend that you use a variable voltage to set the voltage for optimum operation.

 spacer

-It has a TAN plastic base that has three electrical binding posts, and the clock on top is illuminated by the interior lights.
+The dispatch board has a TAN plastic base that has three electrical binding posts, and the clock on top is illuminated by the interior lights.
+The board itself has a special coating that would allow arrivals and departures to be chalked in the green areas that are located on both sides of the center displayed data.

 spacer